 The Concurrent Education program at our Brantford Campus is offered in partnership with Laurier Brantford.
 Graduates receive an Honours Bachelor of Arts in Society, Culture & Environment from Laurier Brantford and a Bachelor of Education from Nipissing.

-Student Accessibility Services can arrange for learning and/or testing accommodations based on your needs.
-In addition, our staff will assist faculty in meeting your in-class learning and accessibility needs.
+Student Accessibility Services can arrange for classroom and/or testing accommodations based on your indvidual needs.

 In order to better meet the needs of students with disabilities at Nipissing University, this early identification and information form is made available for you to facilitate early communication with the Student Accessibility Services Office.